Welcome to Carome Learning Community

 You can: read to your child, listen to your child read or have your child read to you.
 Talk to your child about their reading.
 It’s fun to discuss storyline, characters, setting and predict what is going to happen next.

-All students are encouraged to access Reading Eggs, Mathletics and Soundwaves at home, to support learning that is happening at school.
+All students are encouraged to access Reading Eggs, Essential Assessment and Soundwaves at home, to support learning that is happening at school.

 You can: read to your child, listen to your child read or have your child read to you.
 Talk to your child about their reading.
 It’s fun to discuss storyline, characters, setting and predict what is going to happen next.

-All students are encouraged to access Reading Eggs, Mathletics and Soundwaves at home, to support learning that is happening at school.
+All students are encouraged to access Reading Eggs, Essential Assessment and Soundwaves at home, to support learning that is happening at school.

 English